-The Sanctuary of Our Lady of Brughiera in Bulliana, built in the 17th century after the discovery of a Marian image, offers an experience of spirituality and tranquility immersed in the Biella woods, with free access and always open.
+The Sanctuary of Nostra Signora della Brughiera in Bulliana, built in the 17th century after the discovery of a Marian image, offers an experience of spirituality and tranquility immersed in the Biellese woods, with free entry and always open.

-- 17th-century Marian fresco preserved in the main altar, locally venerated.
+- 17th-century Marian fresco preserved on the high altar, locally venerated.

-- 20-minute panoramic trail from Bulliana, with votive shrines and views of Elvo Valley.
+- 20-minute panoramic trail from Bulliana, with votive shrines and views over the Elvo Valley.

-- Essential Baroque architecture in local stone, with interior illuminated by natural light play.
+- Simple Baroque architecture in local stone, with an interior lit by natural light effects.

-- Peaceful atmosphere among chestnut and beech woods, ideal for a rejuvenating break.
+- Peaceful atmosphere among chestnut and beech woods, ideal for a restorative break.

 Events nearby

-17th-century sanctuary always open free of charge with a 17th-century Marian fresco, local stone Baroque architecture, and a 20-minute woodland trail with votive shrines and panoramic views of Elvo Valley.
+A 17th-century sanctuary, always open and free of charge, featuring a 1600s Marian fresco, Baroque architecture in local stone, and a 20-minute woodland path with votive shrines and panoramic views over the Elvo Valley.

 - Strada dell’Incoronata, Biella (BI)